jbosstools/jbosstools-fuse/Build.md

 # Build Guide

 This document describes how to get and build the sources.
-It also covers how to setup the Eclipse workspace to run _JBoss Fuse Tooling_ from inside a vanilla Eclipse.
+It also covers how to setup the Eclipse workspace to run _Red Hat Fuse Tooling_ from inside a vanilla Eclipse.

 ## Get the code